 No need to bake or thaw the pie crust before you pour the ingredients into it.
 It’s better if it is still slightly frozen before it bakes.
 This will ensure to bake the quiche evenly without burning the crust.

-Make this quiche ahead and freeze!
+You can make this quiche ahead and freeze!
 Then allow it to defrost before baking it.
 Perfect!

 Mushroom and Sundried Tomato Quiche will compliment your next holiday buffet!
-Try this recipe and leave a comment!

 - 10 ounces white button mushrooms, washed, drained- diced into small pieces

 - 1/4 tsp. crushed red pepper flakes